The 12 Moving Tips of Christmas, Sung by Walsh

 On the ninth day of Christmas, Walsh said to me: “Someone play door-man!”

-If you are against having the front door left open, have a friend or family member stand at the door playing “door man” while others are carrying items in and out of your home.
+If you’re opposed to leaving the front door open, have a friend or family member stand at the door playing “door man” while others carry items in and out of your home.

 On the tenth day of Christmas, Walsh said to me: “Keep your coats handy!”